timmo001/system-bridge-site/assets/data/faq.md

 You can access logs via the system tray icon or via the [CLI](https://system-bridge.timmo.dev/docs/cli).

-## Home Assistant / I cannot connect / times out when connecting
+## Home Assistant / I cannot connect to System Bridge

 Make sure you allow python (and pythonw on Windows) through your firewall.
 On Windows, the firewall prompt sometimes doesnt appear.